-It is crucial to teach academic vocabulary explicitly and within context.
-Struggling learners often lack the vocabulary essential to perform well in school and on standardized assessments, so this is an easy way to incorporate this into your regular instructional practices.
+First and foremost, it is crucial to teach academic vocabulary explicitly and within context.
+Struggling learners often lack the vocabulary essential to perform well in school.
+This includes standardized assessments!
+This is an easy way to incorporate these into your regular instructional practices.
 Learn more about why academic vocabulary is important.

 Here is a small sample of the academic vocabulary you'll find included in this Esperanza Rising Book Study: